afamousscientist/Shoot/README.md

   - `add` (toolkit save/add)
 - If you cannot add binaries, paste data URIs into `public/icons/overrides.css` to point the CSS variables at your icon sources without checking assets in.

 Use the PDF drafts button in the top header to preview the assembled script in Courier New (lines containing `CONT.` are removed for cleaner page breaks), switch between continuous scroll and side-by-side page views, add optional title pages/watermarks, and save named versions for later comparison.
 The preview adds screenplay-friendly margins, page numbers, and your project title in the header/footer, and the **Download PDF** control opens a print-ready view you can save as PDF.
+You can also toggle the new **Director view** in the modal to see each page summarized as a deep slug line followed by attached director notes and the screenplay content with centered character/dialogue alignment and looser line spacing.

 ## How to test it now